 Emma is the perfect example.
 She’s a current sophomore, taking algebra 2 honors (accelerated math), and a state qualifier swimmer.
 Emma’s mom approached me in January of her 10th-grade year thinking she’d wait until junior year to test.

-The first things we discussed was Emma’s heavy swim schedule.
-Like most sports, it’s really year-round these days leaving little down time to now add in test prep, testing and college visits during the all important junior year.
-However, for a college bound student, these pieces must be fit in.
+The first thing we discussed was Emma’s heavy swim schedule.
+Like most sports, it’s really year-round these days leaving little downtime to now add in test prep, testing and college visits during 11th grade.
+However, for a college-bound student, time must be found for all of it!

 Finding the least busy season is key.
 For a competitive swimmer like Emma, this is really March through September each year; still busy, but less so.
 Two-a-day practices and competitions have her head barely above water from October through April.

-Since Emma will have the tested curriculum complete by the end of 10th grade, I encouraged her mom to have her test in June, July or September after 10th grade for a first attempt.
+Since Emma will have algebra 2 (the tested curriculum) complete by the end of 10th grade, I encouraged her mom to have her test in June, July or September after 10th grade for a first attempt.
 This was contrary to what they intended to do.

-She thought her first test would be her state test.
-Emma will take the required state ACT in the late winter at her school, but this is during the busiest of swim season with zero time for purposeful prep.
+She incorrectly thought her first test would be her state test in the winter of her junior year.
+Emma’s required state ACT in the late winter at her school is during the busiest of swim season with zero time for purposeful prep.
 Nothing can be done about this timing.